María Elena Salinas: Journalism career

 Salinas began as a reporter, anchor, and public affairs host for KMEX-TV, the Univision affiliate in Los Angeles, in 1981.
 She became the anchor of the national Spanish-language news program Noticiero Univision in 1987.

 She has interviewed figures such as former US Presidents Bill Clinton and Barack Obama; Manuel Noriega, the former military dictator of Panama; Nicaraguan President Daniel Ortega; and the Zapatista Army of National Liberation spokesman Subcomandante Marcos.
 She has also interviewed celebrities such as Jennifer Lopez, Ricky Martin and Gloria Estefan.

 Salinas was among the first female journalists in wartime Baghdad.
 She has been interviewed by Katie Couric Bill Moyers, and others.

 Salinas participated in the bilingual national Democratic presidential candidate debate on Hispanic issues in 2004 and again in 2007, co-hosting the first Democratic and Republican presidential candidate forums in Spanish on the Univision Network.

 From 2001 to 2011, she wrote a weekly syndicated column in English and Spanish.
 In 2017–18, she hosted two seasons of the English-language crime program The Real Story with María Elena Salinas, on Investigation Discovery.

 On August 3, 2017, Univision announced that Salinas would leave her post as co-anchor of Noticiero Univisión at the end of 2017.
 In a Facebook post, Salinas said she plans to become an independent news producer and was not pushed out.
+That same year, Salinas was inducted into the NAB Broadcasting Hall of Fame.

 On July 1, 2018, she participated in Telemundo's Mexican presidential elections coverage.
 On December 1, exactly five months later, she was part of Telemundo's news team covering the Mexican presidential inauguration from Mexico City.

 On July 22, 2019, CBS News announced Maria Elena Salinas would join as a contributor.
 María Elena Salinas joined "CBS This Morning" to break down the diverse Latino communities across the US that were long held as a single voting bloc.
 Still, economic, geographic, and cultural differences show stark divides in how Latino Americans have cast their ballots in the 2020 United States presidential election.